How Will They Remember You?

 Good English teachers must have excellent classroom management techniques.
 If teachers cannot manage their students successfully, very little learning will occur in the classroom.
 With the No Child Left Behind Act and current state policy, it is important that students make gains in their learning every year.

 For young teachers, classroom management is usually a struggle.
 New teachers need to be willing to seek out seasoned teachers to mentor them on how to handle the classroom properly and to try different classroom management strategies.

-Usually, the three most important personality traits are a flexible approach, a caring attitude, and a sense of humor.
+Usually, the three most important personality traits are flexibility, a caring attitude, and a sense of humor.
 There are, of course, other personality traits that enable teachers to become great teachers.
 However, in the current torrent of change in education, a teacher needs to be flexible to help a student.
 It also helps to be able to laugh and to keep smiling in this climate of change.

 Last, teachers need to have a sense of humor.
 So many things go wrong every day.
 It is important to be able to laugh and to keep going.
 The students need a happy teacher, not an angry one.

-English teachers do their best in implementing techniques in the classroom to help our nation's children reach their learning potential.
-Most do it for love of their subject and passion helping their students, and I believe passion is the greatest key to success of all.
+English teachers do their best in implementing techniques in the classroom to help our nation’s children reach their learning potential.
+Most do it for love of their subject and passion helping their students, and passion is the greatest key to success of all.

 - Safe Learning Environment from the National Dropout Prevention Center